The Evil That Men Do (film): Plot

 Holland decides to draw the Doctor out by kidnapping his sister Claire.
 He breaks into her hotel room and awaits her return.
 She returns, but with her female lover, and Holland is forced to wait for her to leave, hiding under the bed during their romantic encounter.
 After she leaves, a male henchman comes in and begins rolling a joint.
 Holland apprehends him while Claire showers.
 He kidnaps Claire and throws the man off the balcony with a fire hose tied around his neck, hanging him publicly to cause a distraction for him and Claire to escape.
 They go to a ranch owned by Max and Holland advises Max to go into hiding.

-Unbeknownst to Holland, Molloch has the local militia arrest Max, whom he tortures to reveal Holland and Claire's hideout.
+Unbeknownst to Holland, Molloch has the local militia arrest Max, whom he tortures to reveal Holland's hideout.
 When Molloch calls to negotiate, he inadvertently reveals that he knows their location.
 Holland puts Claire in the trunk of a car, and he and Rhiana drive off.
-Assassins sent by the US ambassador (whom Molloch has paid off) follow and after a shootout and chase, crash their car and are killed.
-In the subsequent chase, Claire dies in the trunk.
+Assassins sent by the US ambassador (whom Molloch has paid off) follow, and after a shootout and chase, crash their car and die; Claire dies in Holland's trunk.
 Holland and Rhiana buy a local farmer's truck and head to the village of Magdalena.
-They are followed by the US ambassador and other thugs who also choose to head for Magdalena.
+They are followed by the US ambassador and other thugs.

 When Holland and Rhiana arrive, they meet a man who owns a cafe and phone.
 They go to his place to use the phone and are confronted by the ambassador and a gunman.
 Holland kills both men and calls Molloch, demanding he come alone to retrieve Claire from a nearby abandoned mine.
-When they go to the mine, they find several disfigured men attempting to find any remaining opal.
-They advise the men to leave because danger approaches, but they refuse, going into hiding only when they see Molloch's car approaching.
-Molloch reveals that he has captured Rhiana's daughter, Sarah.
+At the mine, they find disfigured men looking for any remaining opal.
+They advise the men to leave because of danger approaching, but they refuse, going into hiding only when they see Molloch's car approaching.

+Molloch reveals he has captured Rhiana's daughter, Sarah.
 Panicking because they do not have Claire, Holland plays a tape recording of her voice.
 Molloch runs into the open and the miners recognize him as the man who disfigured and tortured them.
-They begin to approach his car and, becoming nervous, the chauffeur holding Sarah is distracted and Holland kills him.
-Sarah runs to Rhiana and the miners slowly encroach on Molloch, killing him with their hammers and picks.
+They approach his car and, becoming nervous when a miner hits him with a rock, the chauffeur holding Sarah is distracted and Holland kills him.
+Sarah runs to Rhiana and the miners encroach on Molloch in his car, breaking in and killing him with their hammers and picks.
 Holland, Rhiana and Sarah return safely to Holland's home in the Cayman Islands.